 CAP is a five-year, $3 billion federal-provincial-territorial investment in the agriculture, agri-food and agri-based products sector set to begin in April 2018, and is the successor of the 2013-18 Growing Forward 2 partnership.
 In Alberta, CAP will deliver programs developed in consultation with stakeholders, and is organized under five themes: Environmental Sustainability and Climate Change; Products, Market Growth and Diversification; Science and Research; Risk Management; and Public Trust.

-For more information on these programs please contact Lindsay Benbow at the Ag Service Department Office: 780-895-2585 or through Email.
+For more information on these programs please contact the Agricultural Service Department Office: 780-895-2585.

 Efficient Grain Dryer Program

 The Efficient Grain Dryer Program is an energy efficiency program intended to assist producers with reducing the overall energy use on their operations.
 The program will only fund equipment that shows a significant energy efficiency improvement over standard practice.